computeclub/gcp-cloud-deploy-extensions/README.md

 ## Architecture

-The reactor recipes here follow a very similar deployment pattern to the solutions in cloud-builders-community and cloud-build-notifiers.
+The notifier recipes here follow a very similar deployment pattern to the solutions in cloud-builders-community and cloud-build-notifiers.
 Namely, source code, dockerfiles, and cloudbuild configurations are packaged for users to build, store, and deploy container images to their GCP projects.

-Expanding on this pattern, reactor authors are encouraged to ship a small terraform module to stand up all the necessary infra components of a reactor (typically manages the reactor workload, a PubSub subscription, a service account, and the required role memberships).
-This gives an more ideal deployment scenario with users only needing to build an image and invoke that module to make a deploy reactor available.
+Expanding on this pattern, notifier authors are encouraged to ship a small terraform module to stand up all the necessary infra components of a notifier (typically manages the notifier workload, a PubSub subscription, a service account, and the required role memberships).
+This gives an more ideal deployment scenario with users only needing to build an image and invoke that module to make a deploy notifier available.

-The way reactors are configured for usage by workload deploy pipelines differs to the cloud-build repos.
-Following a kubernetes-style configuration approach, once a deploy reactor is deployed, it can operate against notifications originating from any Cloud Deploy pipeline but until a deploy pipeline opts-in, a reactor should do nothing.
+The way notifiers are configured for usage by workload deploy pipelines differs to the cloud-build repos.
+Following a kubernetes-style configuration approach, once a deploy notifier is deployed, it can operate against notifications originating from any Cloud Deploy pipeline but until a deploy pipeline opts-in, a notifier should do nothing.

-A workload's deploy pipeline opts-in to using a given reactor via an annotation on the pipeline (and potentially annotations on targets).
-The annotation value should point to a secret in secret manager that the reactor can use for configuration values during an invocation.
-This pattern allows any number of reactors to be deployed and available to workload pipelines while giving pipeline owners a simple mechanism to enable and configure a custom set of reactors on their pipelines.
+A workload's deploy pipeline opts-in to using a given notifier via an annotation on the pipeline (and potentially annotations on targets).
+The annotation value should point to a secret in secret manager that the notifier can use for configuration values during an invocation.
+This pattern allows any number of notifiers to be deployed and available to workload pipelines while giving pipeline owners a simple mechanism to enable and configure a custom set of notifiers on their pipelines.

-## Deploy reactor index
+## Deploy notifier index

-* [echo-fastapi](reactors/echo-fastapi/) - an example deploy reactor in Python
+* [echo-fastapi](notifiers/echo-fastapi/) - an example deploy notifier in Python
 that echos the payload.
-* echo-go - an example deploy reactor in go.
+* echo-go - an example deploy notifier in go.

 ## Development